Tweaking an Extended Bolus

 If you’ve ever tried to use your insulin pump’s extended bolus feature (combo bolus, square/dual wave bolus) and it was a flop, we can help you figure out what went wrong.
 And how to fix it!
 Find out where to start when using an extended bolus, how to adjust the settings based on the blood sugar results that follow, and what to do if an extended bolus isn’t enough…

-In the preceding article Split (Combo, Dual Wave) Bolus we talked about when to use a Split Bolus.
+In the preceding article Extended (Combo, Dual/Square Wave) Bolus we talked about when to use this handy insulin pump feature.

 – there’s an initial drop in blood glucose followed by later high blood glucose, and